tymyrddin/purple/source/docs/audits/resilience/ecosystem.md

    * Walk through realistic “what if” scenarios: cloud outage, key supplier failure, insider absence, regulatory shock.
      * Trace the ripple effects across the system map to see how problems cascade.
      * Capture intervention points and resilience gaps.
+     * Scenario walkthroughs produce two kinds of output.
+The first is the map: a visual record of where the organisation believes its dependencies and failure points are.
+The second is behavioural evidence from the walkthrough itself: where the team hesitated, which dependencies they had not considered, which recovery pathways turned out to depend on assumptions that did not hold.
+The map is implementation evidence.
+The behaviour during the walkthrough is [effectiveness evidence](../../foundations/system-effectiveness/applying-sem.md).
+Both are worth capturing; only the second reveals whether the system model is accurate.

 4. Synthesis & roadmap (remote, 2–3 days)
    * Translate findings into a concise ecosystem risk profile.